AGENTS

 * A new templates site (coming soon).

-The alpha release is focused on bug fixes and testing all existing features while we finish the documentation and templates websites.
+The alpha release focuses on bug fixes and testing all existing features while we finish the documentation and template sites.
 Keep an eye on this blog or follow us on X for future updates.

-For the next release, we are going to focus on making all the existing features stable enough to document and test.
+For the next release, we will focus on making all existing features stable enough to document and test.

 Thanks for reading.
 Talk soon.